AcademySoftwareFoundation/foundation/policies/succession.md

 Additional guidelines for alternates are:

 - Governing Board representatives must select an alternate within the first 2 years of membership.
-Existing members should select their alternates by July 1, 2022.
+Existing Governing Board representatives should select their alternates by July 1, 2022.
 - The alternate must be an employee of the Governing Board representative organization.
 - Alternates can be changed at any time.
 - There are no term limits for alternates.

 #### General Member representative alternates

 Governing Board members elected by the General Members shall choose an alternate from within their company.
 If a suitable alternate is not available from within their company, they may choose an alternate from another company within the General Membership class.
-In either case, alternate selection with Governing Board Member Characteristics in mind is suggested.
+In either case, alternate selection with Governing Board representative characteristics in mind is suggested.

 #### TAC Chairperson alternate